graphql/graphql.github.io/site/docs/Tutorial-GettingStarted.md

 Congratulations - you just executed a GraphQL query!

 For practical applications, you'll probably want to run GraphQL queries from an API server, rather than executing GraphQL with a command line tool.
-To use GraphQL for an API server over HTTP, check out [Running an Express-GraphQL Server](/graphql-js/running-an-express-graphql-server/).
+To use GraphQL for an API server over HTTP, check out [Running an Express GraphQL Server](/graphql-js/running-an-express-graphql-server/).